yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Graphics/Common/Display.rst

       # modetest -M tidss -c

-Look for the display device for which the connector ID is required - such as HDMI, LCD etc.
+Look for the required display device's connector ID - such as High-Definition Multimedia Interface (HDMI), DisplayPort (DP), and so on.

 .. code-block:: text